oatlog/oatlog/doc/planning_report/main.typ

 - Actions that add e-nodes, create new e-classes and unify existing e-classes

 The final thesis will specify the exact language our code implements.
+@library-usage shows an example of what using our library could look like.
+@rule-compilation-overview shows a simplified high-level overview of rule compilation.

 #figure(
 ```rust